 Let's cover off the basics and then we can take it from there.
 The number one thing we think that is not only mandatory but a big necessity is a lock.
 Now let's face it there are hundreds of these available and we think it just depends on a number of things:

 - What value are the tools that are in in there?

 - Does it hold gardening equipment?
 A set of golf clubs maybe?

 - Is there a lot of electrical equipment?

-I know when I worked out of my garage I used to have a lot of woodworking gear in there and it was worth a lot of money.
-That made me go for a really secure system.
-It cost a lot back then and I don’t have all that equipment now but the system is still in place and works great.
+We know when we worked out of a garage we used to have a lot of woodworking gear in there and it was worth a lot of money.
+That made us go for a really secure system.
+It cost a lot back then and we don't have all that equipment now but the system is still in place and works great.

 As well as a lock, we would also recommend fitting some type of basic alarm system.
 These used to be priced at crazy money, but thankfully things have changed a lot.

-You an now pick up a good basic system for well under £20.
+You can now pick up a good basic system for well under £20.
 These are also easy to fit and most of them are wireless.

-As I mentioned above shed break ins are on the increase.
-Thieves are stealing power tools, children’s bikes and also using the tools in your shed to break into the house.
+As we mentioned above shed break ins are on the increase.
+Thieves are stealing power tools, children's bikes and also using the tools in your shed to break into the house.

 There are plenty of choices on the market and all from very good brands.